 Define the default access level for an object's records with organization-wide sharing settings.
-Organization-wide sharing settings can be set separately for custom objects and many standard objects, and you can set different levels of access for internal and external users.
+Organization-wide sharing settings can be set separately for custom objects and many standard objects.
+You can set different levels of access for internal, external, and quest users.